Museum of Literature Ireland: Experience and holdings

 Newman House is a complex of two Georgian houses and the original university Aula Maxima (Great Hall), and all of this space, with some new "insertions", is used for the museum.
 MoLI is laid out over three floors, each with a theme.
 The ground floor is themed place and contains immersive displays, the first voice and the second inspiration, which includes an area for visitors to produce their own work.

 MoLI is able to draw on the collections of the National Library, and the Special Collections of UCD Library.
-Two central elements of the exhibitions are Joyce's "Copy No. 1" of Ulysses, which he inscribed to a patron, Harriet Weaver, and which she donated to the National Library of Ireland in 1952, and the Riverrun of Language, named from the first word of Joyce's Finnegans Wake, which responds to visitor movements with "showers of sound" from work in both English and Irish over more than a thousand years.
-The earliest piece is by a female author of around 900 A.D., the latest from the present day.
-Other work on display includes Joyce manuscript pages, some annotated, a letter from Joyce to William Butler Yeats and samples of Joyce's notebooks in a second-floor display aimed at inspiring visitors to create their own work.
+Two central elements of the exhibitions are Joyce's "Copy No. 1" of Ulysses, which he inscribed to a patron, Harriet Weaver, and the Riverrun of Language, named from the first word of Joyce's Finnegans Wake, which responds to visitor movements with "sound showers of spoken literature and folklore".

 Exhibitions

 The first of MoLI's revolving exhibitions, in place for the opening, was on Kate O'Brien, and this was followed by one on Nuala O'Faolain.
 Also in place for the launch was a section on Young Adult Fiction, including general fiction, science fiction and fantasy.

+In March 2023, for the 100th anniversary of Brendan Behan's birth, MoLI, in collaboration with novelist Patrick McCabe, opened The Holy Hour, an audiovisual installation reframing Behan's life and work.